Operations

 A strong file left unvetted for two weeks loses pace.
 Evidence goes stale.
 Clients go quiet.
 Limitation dates move without anyone watching the diary.
 A weak file not flagged early wastes referral capacity your panel will not give you twice.

 Speed does not mean skipping the checks.
-It means running the same eleven HDR criteria on case one and case one hundred with the same rigour.
+It means running the same 14-point England acceptance test on case one and case one hundred with the same rigour.
 That is what stops rejections.
 That is what protects your lead budget.

 Vet your next file